Aditya9056/hotel-operation-api/README.md

 # Node.js API

-An API with JWT to which can be used as a plugin for other projects.
+API for Hotel and HotelChains CRUD operations.

 ## Tech Used